CrewAI Hierarchical Agents: Manager-Worker Orchestration

 )

-Tool Hallucination Agents sometimes claim to use tools they don’t have access to.
-Prevent this by explicitly listing tools in backstory:
+Tool hallucination.
+Agents sometimes claim to use tools they don’t have.
+Prevent this by listing the actual tools in the backstory:

 agent = Agent(